kjr247/ZenBox-CLI/README.md

+5. **Set the Number of Top Senders Displayed**

+You can control how many top senders are shown in the table using the `--top-senders` flag (default: 25).
+For example:

+   python zenbox.py --max-emails 700 --top-senders 50

+This will display the top 50 senders from up to 700 unread emails.

 This script fetches your recent unread emails from Gmail and displays a ranked list of senders by the number of emails received, including unsubscribe links if available.